octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterPolymorphism/course.md

 ## Your mission

-Consider the following smart contracts : Squadron and Central (Exercice).
+Consider the following smart contracts : Squadron and Central (Exercise).

 The Central contract acts as an inventory of ships (an entry point _RegisterShip_ is provided to register a ship).
 The Central contract can provide information of a ship to a calling contract via a callback transaction (an entry point _RetrieveShip_ is provided to query a ship).